rsmaller/carg/README.md

 permutations of flags like -bc, -cb, and -b -c from the command line.

 Keep in mind when using this function that it will try to match any arguments which begin with the prefix, '-' in this example, that have characters which match those in the boolean grouped flags string.
-This function will check to see if the second character in the string is the same as the first, in which case it will not match that argument.
-It is highly recommended to use a double copy of the prefix (--test) or no prefix at all (test) for keyword arguments you would like to avoid matching to the grouped boolean arguments.
+Fortunately, argument vectors which have been grabbed by named arguments will be marked as such and skipped by this function.
+Therefore, this function must be called after named arguments are initialized.

 #### setDefaultFlagsFromEnv()
 This function takes in a string with flags and formatters in it, like the other setters in this library.
 This function